Cray-HPE/docs-csm/introduction/csm_overview.md

    the total balance of pods.
 It is less significant to lose one of the worker nodes if the system has more than three worker nodes because there are more worker nodes able to handle the pod load.
    * The state and configuration of the Kubernetes cluster are stored in an etcd cluster distributed across the Kubernetes master nodes.
-This cluster is also backed up on an interval, and backups are pushed to Ceph Rados Gateway (S3).
+This cluster is also backed up on an interval, and backups are pushed to the local cluster's Ceph Rados Gateway (S3).
    * A micro-service can run on any node that meets the requirements for that micro-service, such as appropriate hardware attributes, which are indicated by Kubernetes labels and taints.
    * All micro-services have shared persistent storage so that they can be restarted on any worker node in the Kubernetes